ryanmcgrath/cacao/CONTRIBUTING.md

 tracker], open an issue.
 Adding answers to the following questions in your description is +1:

-- What do you want to do, and how do you expect Alchemy to support you with that?
+- What do you want to do, and how do you expect Cacao to support you with that?
-- How might this be added to Alchemy?
+- How might this be added to Cacao?
 - What are possible alternatives?
 - Are there any disadvantages?

 Thank you!

-## Contribute code to Alchemy
+## Contribute code to Cacao

-### Setting up cacao locally
+### Setting up Cacao locally

 1. Install Rust.
 Stable should be fine.
 2. Clone this repository and open it in your favorite editor.